sourcegraph/sourcegraph-public-snapshot/client/cody/README.md

 ## What is Cody?

-- Cody is your hyper intelligent programming sidekick - an AI assistant developed by Sourcegraph to supercharge your productivity as a developer.
+Cody is your hyper-intelligent programming sidekick - an AI assistant developed by Sourcegraph to supercharge your productivity as a developer.
-- Cody frees you from mundane, repetitive tasks so you can focus on solving complex problems and building amazing things.
-Powered by advanced AI and Sourcegraph's code search and intelligence.
-- Cody is like having a teammate who has memorized every line of code on GitHub and Stack Overflow along with your organization's private repositories.
-- Cody can instantly answer questions, generate documentation and unit tests on demand, suggest and even write code for you.
-With Cody, you'll spend less time searching for answers and more time achieving flow state - staying focused, in the zone, and building at peak productivity.
-- Cody enables you to code faster, with more confidence, and avoid vulnerabilities by putting the world of code at your fingertips with Cody - your AI-powered programming companion.

 ## Highlighted features